natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-86K%20(France).md

 Initially, the F-86K was produced exclusively in the U.S., but would later also be manufactured under licence by the Italian Fiat company.
 The F-86 entered service in 1955 and apart from the Italian Air Force, the F-86K also served with many other operators worldwide including France, West Germany, the Netherlands, Norway, Honduras, Venezuela.
 Around 340 F-86Ks were produced out of over 2,800 Sabre Dogs built in total.
 Most of the F-86Ks would be decommissioned by the late '60s, while some even went on to serve into the '70s.

 ''- From [[wt:en/news/6176-development-f-86k-sabre-dog-the-grand-tourist-en|Devblog]]''

+{{Quote
+|'''Fun Fact''': The Sabre Dog was initially to be designated F-95, but had its name changed to F-86D instead, in order to make it seem like a variant of the existing Sabre and not an entirely new aircraft.
+In reality, however, the F-86D was only about 25% similar to the original F-86 and the name change was only done to secure further support for the project.
+|  War Thunder Dev Blog
+}}

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->